CriticalMoments/CriticalMoments/README.md

 ## User Privacy 🔑🔒

 Critical Moments is designed from the ground up for user privacy.
 All logic is run locally on their own device.
 We don’t collect any information about your users.
 A default installation makes zero calls to our servers from the user’s device.
+Read about our privacy architecture [here](https://criticalmoments.io/blog/how_to_target_users_without_collecting_data).

 Note: Some optional services like GeoIP location and weather require a service.
 These services are clearly outlined in our docs, are completely optional, don’t collect user identifiers, and don’t store logs long-term.